zachnieto/neatqueueweb/docs/README.md

 ### `/autoroles topplayers`
 #### Description
- (default: 'none') Adds a condition in which player roles are changed.
+ Adds a condition in which player roles are changed.
 #### Usage: `/autoroles topplayers [role] [number]`
 #### Arguments:
 `role`: *(Required)* Enter the role for the top players.\